Opportunity – Art & Media Advance the Gospel

 A few ways Pioneers are serving with arts and media

-- Devon, a photographer, has access to elite athletes and dancers.
+• Devon, a photographer, has access to elite athletes and dancers.
 Marie, a painter, teaches lessons and organizes community art shows.
 Katie played alongside local musicians in a symphony orchestra.

-- Several Pioneers teams have worked hand in hand with local believers to create indigenous worship music that speaks to the hearts of their people.
+• Several Pioneers teams have worked hand in hand with local believers to create indigenous worship music that speaks to the hearts of their people.

-- Pioneers teams around the world develop communication strategies, websites, social media, and chat apps to engage with those who are seeking spiritual truth and offer them biblical content.
+• Pioneers teams around the world develop communication strategies, websites, social media, and chat apps to engage with those who are seeking spiritual truth and offer them biblical content.

 What about dance?
-We have just a handful of dancers in Pioneers, even though dance is at the core of many of the cultures we serve.
+We have just a handful of dancers in Pioneers, even though dance is at the core of many cultures we serve.
 We’re praying that God would raise up more—in fact, we’d like to develop a supportive network for cross-cultural workers using all kinds of art forms to connect with the people they serve and carry out their calling to the nations.

 Arts and media at the center of culture

 Artists can be deeply embedded in cultures and communities when teammates are just getting started.
-“In every culture the arts are important,” explains a Pioneers leader, “whether the emphasis is music, dance, poetry, or visual art… The arts connect you with the people who are the culture keepers.
-Study the arts and you will connect to the core of the culture, not just the people on the edge looking out.”
+“In every culture, the arts are important,” explains a Pioneers leader, “whether the emphasis is music, dance, poetry, or visual art… The arts connect you with the people who are the culture keepers.
+Study the arts, and you will connect to the core of the culture, not just the people on the edge looking out.”

 You will connect to the core of the culture, not just the people on the edge looking out.